-MRSA with reduced susceptibility to vancomycin and teicoplanin, known as VISA or GISA (vancomycin or glycopeptide intermediate S. aureus) have been described overseas4.
+MRSA with reduced susceptibility to vancomycin and teicoplanin, known as VISA or GISA (vancomycin or glycopeptide intermediate S. aureus) have been described overseas5.
 These strains do not have the same mechanism of resistance to glycopeptides that occurs in Enterococcus faecalis and Enterococcus faecium.
 Electron microscopy has revealed a thickened cell wall that traps glycopeptide molecules thereby blocking access to the target site.
-The MIC of vancomycin determined by agar dilution for such strains was between 4 and 8 mg/L.
+The MIC of vancomycin determined by agar dilution for such strains was between 4 and 8°mg/L.

 4.5.8.
 Erythromycin, clindamycin and Staphylococcus aureus

-S. aureus resistant to erythromycin are primarily (98%) of the MLSB phenotype (either constitutive or inducible) and are therefore also resistant to clindamycin and lincomycin (Plate 13.4.D).
+S. aureus resistant to erythromycin are primarily (98%) of the MLSB phenotype (either constitutive or inducible) and are therefore also resistant to clindamycin and lincomycin (Plate 12.4.D).
 The remaining 2% possess an efflux mechanism that does not confer resistance to clindamycin.
-See section 4.7
+See section 4.7.

-Methicillin susceptible (mecA gene negative) coagulase negative staphylococci (excluding S. saprophyticus) have a zone of inhibition around oxacillin 1 μg with an annular radius of > 6 mm (usually between 7 and 10 mm).
+Methicillin susceptible (mecA gene negative) coagulase negative staphylococci (excluding S. lugdunensis and S. saprophyticus) have a zone of inhibition around oxacillin 1 μg with an annular radius of > 6 mm (usually between 7 and 10 mm).
 These isolates are reported as susceptible to methicillin.

-The majority of methicillin resistant (mecA gene positive) coagulase negative staphylococci (excluding S. saprophyticus) have a zone of inhibition around oxacillin 1 μg with an annular radius of < 6 mm (usually between 0 and 4 mm).
+The majority of methicillin resistant (mecA gene positive) coagulase negative staphylococci (excluding S. lugdunensis and S. saprophyticus) have a zone of inhibition around oxacillin 1 μg with an annular radius of < 6 mm (usually between 0 and 4 mm).
 These isolates are reported as resistant to methicillin.

-Rifampicin and sodium fusidate are frequently used in combination to treat infections caused by methicillin resistant S. aureus and coagulase negative staphylococci.
-The mutation rate to resistance for each antibiotic is high, in the order of 10-5 to 10-7 and colonies will often be observed within the inhibitory zones around both rifampicin 1 μg and fusidate 2.5 μg.
-If the zones of inhibition around rifampicin and fusidate are ≥ 6 mm report the isolate susceptible to the individual antibiotics.
+Rifampicin and sodium fusidate/fusidic acid are frequently used in combination to treat infections caused by methicillin resistant S. aureus and coagulase negative staphylococci.
+The mutation rate of resistance for each antibiotic is high, in the order of 10-5 to 10-7 and colonies will often be observed within the inhibitory zones around both rifampicin 1 μg and fusidic acid 2.5 μg.
+If the zones of inhibition around rifampicin and fusidic acid are ≥ 6 mm report the isolate susceptible to the individual antibiotics.

 4.5.11.
 Staphylococcus saprophyticus from urine

-Ampicillin 5 μg (instead of penicillin 0.5 u) and cephalexin 100 μg (instead of oxacillin 1 μg) discs are therefore used for the testing of this species and cephalexin is used as the surrogate disc for reporting the susceptibility to Augmentin.
+Ampicillin 5 μg (instead of benzylpenicillin 0.5 u) and cephalexin 100 μg (instead of oxacillin 1 μg) discs are therefore used for the testing of this species and cephalexin is used as the surrogate disc for reporting the susceptibility to amoxycillin-clavulanic acid.